mrtrkmn/gitbook/event-processing/L3-Event-Processing-Optimizations.md

 ![](../.gitbook/assets/operators.png)

-- Sometimes, it matters where these operatirs are placed, sometimes not
+- Sometimes, it matters where these operators are placed, sometimes not

 **Important concepts**